Humany/humany-docs/widgets/styling-v4/readme.md

 - **Category list** - `humany-category-list-wrapper`

     Contains the full category tree, uses `humany-item-list`, and a loader which is shown when fetching categories.

-Is rendered and behave differently depending on the chosen theme.
+    *Looks and behaves differently depending on the chosen theme.*

     - **Standard theme**